Machine Learning Assessment: implications to cybersecurity

 where, we defined them for the AUC just for illustration with immediate identical treatment for other measures.
 Then it is obvious that there is nothing new in the estimation task, i.e., it is merely the difference of the performance estimate of each classifier, i.e.,

-where each of the two estimators in (\ref{EQ_DifAUC}) is obtained by any of the estimators discussed in Section~\ref{subsec:estimating} for error rate or Section~\ref{sec:NonParamInfAUC} for the AUC.
-A natural candidate, from the point of view of the present article is the LPOB estimator $\widehat{AUC}^{_{\left( 1,1\right) }}$---because of both the smoothness and weak correlation issues discussed in Sections \ref{sec:smoothn-estim} and \ref{sec:comp-among-estim} respectively.
+where each of the two estimators in (\ref{EQ_DifAUC}) is obtained by any estimator.
+A natural candidate, from the point of view of the present chapter is the LPOB estimator $\widehat{\AUC}^{_{\left( 1,1\right) }}$---because of both the smoothness and weak correlation issues discussed so far.